 If your kids are non-programmers but are interested in learning a bit more about the whole mobile applications process, check out Book 1: Diving In – iOS App Development for Non-Programmers Series.

 How to Teach Kids who have Some Programming Skills to Build Apps

-If your kids have a good amount of programming knowledge but aren’t hard-core programmers, there are a number of third party platforms or frameworks that are a great option for kids to try out if they are trying to create something new.
+If your kids have a fair amount of programming knowledge but aren’t hard-core programmers, there are several third-party platforms or frameworks that are an excellent option for kids to try out if they are trying to create something new.
 Most of the kids who have created apps have used these platforms in one way or another.
 Your kids won’t have the kind of control that they would if they were building from scratch, but realistically they are the best option for kids.

 Some of the Third Party Platforms to consider: